 In 20 years at the front line of working with talented candidates, we’ve seen quite a few howlers at Prism Executive Recruitment but some mistakes come up again and again.

-Here are the 7 most common candidate mistakes when applying for a job:
+Here are the 7 most common errors when applying for a job:

 1. Ignoring the job criteria.